Learning Mobility in Times of Climate Change (LEMOCC)

 Young people from all 7 partner countries have their say

 The project consists of several elements.
 The central element is the youth survey, which will be conducted together with researchers from the Institute for Social and Organisational Pedagogy at the University of Hildesheim under the direction of Prof. Dr. Schröer.
-In 2021, an online survey among young people in the participating partner countries is planned.
-This will be followed in autumn by international focus groups where individual topics and questions will be discussed in depth.
+In 2021, young people from the partner countries participated in an online survey on youth mobility (for learning purposes) and climate change. .
+This was followed in autumn by focus groups where young people discussed individual topics and questions in depth.
+The results of this process are summarised in the report Listening to young people: Mobility for future.
+In 2022, young people from the participating countries developed ideas and recommendations for a climate-sensitive international youth work during the international workshop °F22 – Future me.

 International Youth Policy Cooperation